agap/luch/readme.md

 ## Beacons

-The `Beacon`s work in more or less similar fashion to the `Region`s - once you get a `Beacon` object, you can inspect its data by calling getter methods:
+You can access the `Beacon`'s fields in more or less similar fashion as the `Region`'s fields - once you get a `Beacon` object, you can inspect its data by calling getter methods:

 ```kotlin
 val uuid  = beacon.getIdentifierAsUuid(1)